jbinkley60/MezzmoTrailerChecker/README.md

 ## Features:

 - Read current You Tube movie trailer information from the Mezzmo database
+- Movie trailers can be fetched by newest, oldest, movie name or movie number
 - Track movies which have local trailers, which don't and last checked time
 - Download high quality trailers from You Tube for local playback
 - Fast You Tube download speeds with daily limit setting
 - Detect You Tube trailers which cannot be downloaded and marks them "Bad"
+- Automatically remove bad trailers from Mezzmo
 - Automatically normalize and trim the You Tube trailers names
 - User selectable feature of 480P, 720P or 1080P quality trailers (if available, otherwise best quality available)
 - Option to set the maximum duration of trailers